ETIMC/Report/typst/sections/Sprint 2.typ

 Within this function, the variable `splash` is first instantiated as a `display.io` group, which is then assigned as the display's `root_group` (@listing:displayImage:2 to @listing:displayImage:3).
 A `try-except` block is utilized (@listing:displayImage:5 to @listing:displayImage:10) to attempt the creation of a bitmap from the provided `image_file`, which is subsequently appended to the `splash` group.

 To achieve the desired interaction between the display and the NFC reader, integration was implemented via the SPI protocol.
-Within the `def read_nfc(self)` function, a task is initiated wherein `display_image` is invoked upon successfull card recognition (@listing:NFCDisplay:6).
-The card's label is converted into a string, which is then used to determine the correspodning image to be loaded on the display (@listing:NFCDisplay:7).
+Within the `def read_nfc(self)` function, a task is initiated wherein `display_image` is invoked upon successful card recognition (@listing:NFCDisplay:6).
+The card's label is converted into a string, which is then used to determine the corresponding image to be loaded on the display (@listing:NFCDisplay:7).

 #figure(
   ```cpy